andersroos/glo/README.md

 registry.
 For example batch programs may not have their own servers but report status items to a server.

-The status data is communicated through JSON, either plain JSON or wrapped in a JSONP callback.
+The data is communicated through JSON, either plain JSON or wrapped in a JSONP callback.

-Normally the status data is serverd from a HTTP-server and responding with all status items on `/` or another path.
+Normally the data is serverd from a HTTP-server and responding with all status items on `/` or another path.
 If providing the query parameter `callback` the response will be wrapped in a jsonp callback.

 ### Message Format ###

-The current version is 4.
+The current version is 5.

     {
       "version": <number, the current version>,